epivenpro/epivenpro.github.io/resume.md

 * In addition to previous technical duties, I also:
   * Hired people for the Project Ops Engineer position
   * Set goals and performed reviews for team members
+  * Participated in decision-making for company technological solutions

 #### IPONWEB (May 2016 - January 2018)
 * Role: Project Ops Engineer